 Students are not permitted to repeat any nursing course more than once.
 Students who earn a grade lower than C- in more than one nursing course will not be permitted to continue in the program.
 Students should meet regularly with their advisor to ensure that all requirements are being met.

-Students are required to meet all immunization, safety, criminal background checks, drug screenings, and CPR requirements prior to clinical coursework and direct patient care.
-Additional requirements for the clinical education may be required by the healthcare agency to which a student is assigned.
+Students are required to meet all immunization, safety and CPR requirements prior to clinical coursework and direct patient care.
 Students are expected to provide their own transportation to all required clinical experiences.

 LICENSURE